ShixiangWang/ShixiangWang/README.md

 ## About

 🔬 **Research Focus**: Bioinformatics · Cancer Genomics · Multi-omics Analysis
-🛠️ **Development**: R Developer specializing in open-source tools for reproducible bioinformatics
+🛠️ **Development**: Developer specializing in open-source tools for reproducible bioinformatics
 🎯 **Mission**: Building accessible workflows and packages for clinical and research bioinformatics

 **Resources & Links:**